Two Round Rock ISD Campuses, Two Very Different Price Points

 Pearson Ranch Middle School is one of Round Rock ISD’s most sought-after campuses, serving a vibrant collection of northwest Austin and Williamson County neighborhoods that buyers consistently put at the top of their lists.
 The school draws students from communities like Avery Ranch, Davis Spring, and Forest North Estates, building a strong sense of shared identity around academic excellence and community pride.

-Pearson Ranch Middle School earned a A (91/100) from TEA, which puts it among the stronger campuses in Round Rock ISD.
+Pearson Ranch Middle School earned an A from TEA, which puts it among the stronger campuses in Round Rock ISD.
 That kind of performance does not happen by accident.
 It reflects consistent instructional quality, engaged leadership, and a campus culture where expectations run high.

 The school draws from neighborhoods including Avery Ranch East, Northwoods Avery Ranch, Davis Spring.
 These are well established residential areas with mature trees and a real sense of community.

 The numbers here speak for themselves.
-A 91/100 from TEA puts Pearson Ranch Middle School in strong company, and the campus culture backs up what the data shows.
+An A rating from TEA puts Pearson Ranch Middle School in strong company, and the campus culture backs up what the data shows.

 The Neighborhoods

-Both Cedar Valley Middle School and Pearson Ranch Middle School draw from Round Rock ISD neighborhoods where median home prices are in a similar range.
-The Cedar zone sits around $547,000 and the Pearson zone around $585,000.
-At that price point, you are looking at established neighborhoods with mature landscaping and good lot sizes.
+Both Cedar Valley Middle School and Pearson Ranch Middle School draw from Round Rock ISD neighborhoods where home prices land in a similar range.
+At these price points, you are looking at established neighborhoods with mature landscaping and good lot sizes.

 One thing I always tell buyers: look at the neighborhood on a Saturday morning, not just a Tuesday at 2pm.
 You want to see who is walking dogs, who is out running, whether the parks are being used.
 That tells you more about the community than any listing description ever will.
 And yes, school zones affect resale value.
 That is just reality in this market.